-- LFA sonar greater than 500 Hz was detected in July and December 2019 and in March and April 2020 (Figure 22). - There were not enough encounters of LFA to determine a diel pattern during the recording period (Figure 23). - There were no detections of LFA less than 500 Hz during the recording period.
+- LFA sonar between 500 Hz and 1 kHz was detected in July and September 2021 (Figure 22). - There were too few encounters of LFA sonar to determine if there was a diel pattern during the recording period (Figure 23). - There were no detections of LFA sonar less than 500 Hz during the recording period.

 Figure 22.
-Weekly presence of LFA sonar from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 14.
+Weekly presence of LFA sonar from June to September 2021 at NFC site A. Effort markings are described in Figure 14.

 Figure 23.
-LFA sonar in one-hour bins from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 15.
+LFA sonar in one-hour bins from June to September 2021 at NFC site A. Effort markings are described in Figure 15.